MicaW/CV/README.md

 - Having worked as a Strategy Consultant / Business Analyst I'm comfortable presenting to audiences of varying sizes and seniority, gaining buy in from key stakeholders.
 I have also facilitated workshops (both F2F and via conference call) in order to establish business requirements, engaging the group and encouraging input from each attendee.
 - Having worked for 1.5 years as a copywriter I've learnt how to write engaging content.
 - Having worked as a Customer Service Representative I have experience managing customer complaints, and providing friendly customer service even in challenging situations.
+Something that all of these roles have in common - communicator between the technical and the non-technical.
 #### Agile

 I thrive working in an agile environment.
 I am a certified scrum master.
 I am an advocate of agile project management, and I think this is due to the focus is places on continuous iterative improvement (both of the product and the team!).
+- MVPs
+- User stories

 #### Creative

-- Problem solving.
+- Problem solving (design thinking)
-- Design.
+- Design (prototypes)
+- go to for visual design assistance on teams.

 #### Adaptable

+- quick learner!
+- quick progression
-- consulting projects
+- consulting projects - different roles, different clients and different industries
 - temping agencies

 #### Attention to detail